 SOLUTION: You can use a multimeter to test the ignition switch.
 Replace the switch if bad.

-Bad Recoil on Your White Push Mower
+Bad Recoil on a White Push Mower

-Many White push mowers are pull-started using a recoil.
+Push mowers are pull-started using a recoil.
 When that recoil is damaged or the parts fail, the mower is no longer able to be started using the recoil.

 A bad pulley, broken spring, or broken clips are likely to be the culprit of a broken recoil.